dimagoltsman/generic-remote-control-card/README.md

 <details>
-  <summary>Google Chromecast with Google TV Remote example based on Android TV Remote (see limitations inside the code) (Click to expand!)</summary>
+  <summary>Google Chromecast with Google TV Remote based on Android TV Remote (see limitations inside the code for volume and source buttons) (Click to expand!)</summary>
 (remote design by @FaserF & @KaiSMR) <br />
 <img src="ccwgtv.png" height="400">